ahmedsafadii/YouCanDoIt/README.md

 ## How You Can Judge Me !?
 - First from the previous projects [AP Arena](https://github.com/TiFu/RiotGamesAPIChallenge2) and [URF Match overview/statistics ](https://github.com/SkilledGod/URFMatchOverview)
-- i saved alot of good average that help me today to generate function to judge if you are good or bad.
+- I saved alot of good average that help me today to generate function to judge if you are good or bad.
+- You have to be ranked player and u play more than 10 match in the selected champion
 ## Values & Functions

 Static Values